GMIVLs/llvm_builder/README.md

 # llvm_builder

-Notes and scripts on how to build the llvm project from scratch and also including the lldb-mi debug adapter build from scratch as well.
+Notes and scripts on how to build LLVM from scratch and the LLDB-MI debug adapter from scratch as well.l.

 ## Building from scratch the LLVM-Project